Tax alert

 Contents

-An enhanced rebate is proposed to be available to landlords of new residential rental buildings, as the federal government announces relief for the goods and services tax (GST) on the construction of purpose-built rental housing.
-This rebate, which is effective immediately, will apply to certain apartment buildings, student housing, and senior residences built for long-term rental accommodation.
+An enhanced rebate is available to landlords of new residential rental buildings, as the federal government announced relief for the goods and services tax (GST) on the construction of purpose-built rental housing.
+This rebate, which was effective as of the announcement date, applies to certain apartment buildings, student housing, and senior residences built for long-term rental accommodation.
 Specifically, the enhanced rebate will apply provided that construction begins on or after September 14, 2023 and before December 31, 2030, and is completed by December 31, 2035.

-The federal government announced these changes on September 14, 2023, in response to recent calls to action with respect to housing affordability in Canada.
-Legislation related to these changes hasn’t been tabled yet; however, it’s expected that the Excise Tax Act will be amended to allow for the new rebate.
+The federal government announced these changes on September 14, 2023 in response to calls to action with respect to housing affordability in Canada.
+Legislation related to these changes was tabled in Parliament on September 21, 2023 and received Royal Assent on December 15, 2023.
+This enhanced rebate has also been extended to educational institutions for new student residences, subject to certain conditions.

-If enacted, this proposal will increase the rental rebate to 100% (from 36%) of the GST and federal portion of HST.
-The proposed relief also removes the existing GST phase-out thresholds for qualifying purpose-built rental housing projects.
-Rental buildings must generally contain at least four self-contained apartments for residential units to qualify, and student and senior housing must have at least 10 units.
+As enacted, this proposal will increase the rental rebate to 100% (from 36%) of the GST and federal portion of the Harmonized Sales Tax (HST).
+The additional relief also removes the existing GST phase-out thresholds for qualifying purpose-built rental housing projects.
+To qualify, rental buildings must contain at least four self-contained residential units, and student and senior housing must have at least 10 units.
 The building must also contain at least 90% long-term residential units to qualify.
-The enhanced rebate doesn’t apply to substantial renovations of existing residential properties, as it’s intended to increase overall housing supply.
+The enhanced rebate doesn’t apply to substantial renovations of existing residential properties, since it’s intended to increase overall housing supply.

 Background